Publish 31 August 2020

 Sexual assault is viewed as shameful, and victims are frequently disowned or blamed for being assaulted.
 Rape influences the future of the victim and her families for generations.
 It is very difficult for a woman to cope with the atrocities and to raise a child who is a lifetime reminder of the horrors she endured.
 Against such odds, many succeed, with the benefit of therapy.

 To support the writing of useful articles about ob-gyn, ClinicalPosters sells human anatomy posters, scientific posters and other products online.
 You may sponsor specific articles, remit a small donation,Slide extra posters into DeuPair Frames without removing from the wallYou can donateYou may sponsor specific articles, remit a small donation,Slide extra posters into DeuPair Frames without removing from the wallYou may remit a small donationAlso shop for ClinicalPins that include more than lapel pins or leave an encouraging comment to keep the work going.
 Stay safe and A Bit More Healthy.

-* Rape is also common among LBGTQ+ communities among men or non-binary victims.
+* Rape is also common among male or non-binary victims in LBGTQ+ communities.